abluewish/ECE387_Midterm/README.md

 To call methods in the library, we can run test examples ended with .ino in Arduino IDE.

-Some changes still need to be made.
+Some changes still need to be made to add PWM feature.

 The demo1 is presented on Youtube(URL: https://youtu.be/ZSIWmz92eBg).